 Jean is a 1984 graduate of the Mayo School of Health-Related Sciences - Program in Physical Therapy.
 Jean’s work experiences have been mostly in the area of outpatient orthopedic care.
 Over the past 25 years, one of her specialty areas includes providing foot evaluations and custom biomechanical orthotic fabrication, at a very cost-effective rate to the patient.
 In addressing the Biomechanical alignment of the foot, the orthotics include Forefoot and Rearfoot posting, and pt.’s have found her approach 95% more successful than the traditional casted orthotics.

 Jean has also worked with employers to provide on-site evaluation of an individual’s workstation and make recommendations for changes, as well as developing onsite stretching programs, and educational seminars to help reduce injuries of their employees.
 She has also given presentations numerous times at the Annual Alaska Governors Safety and Health Conference and received great compliments for the information provided.

 In addition to being a physical therapist, Jean has a certification as an Occupational Hearing Conservationist and is trained to perform audiometric screening and hearing conservation.
-Jean is the current president of the Mat-Su Sertoma Club, who provides free monthly hearing screening to the general public.
+Jean is the current board member of the Mat-Su Sertoma Club, who provides free monthly hearing screening to the general public.
 Due to a hearing loss that she suffers from, she is an advocate for hearing protection and hearing loss prevention.